jadoGmbH/jado-SwiperSlider-Plugin-4-WordPress/README.md

 A WordPress Plugin that turns a Gallery-Block into a SwiperSlider.

-Keyfeature: Only output scripts/styles on post/page with Gallery-Block including slideshow activated
+<h3>Key Feature: Only output scripts/styles on post/page with Gallery-Block including slideshow activated</h3>